Bhagavad Gita Chapter 6 Verse 27 Meaning

 What is the main idea of Bhagavad Gita 6.27?

+The Gita addresses self-mastery with characteristic directness here.
 Supreme Bliss indeed comes to this Yogi whose mind is made peaceful, whose passion is quelled, who has become Brahman, and who is free from sin.
-This verse emphasizes meditation with clarity and purpose.
+Within the broader arc of Chapter 6, this verse builds on Krishna's systematic...

 How can I apply Bhagavad Gita 6.27 in daily life?